compbiocore/Workflows_on_OSCAR/README.md

 # Workflows on OSCAR

 This repo tracks the development of a user-friendly CLI tool for installing and configuring Nextflow and Snakemake workflow management tools on Brown's HPC cluster, OSCAR, so that users can easily and efficiently deploy reproducible, scalable pipelines for compute intensive tasks.
+Please read this entire README for important information before attempting to run your pipelines using this tool.

 **Note:** This tool is currently still in beta and being tested.
 If there are any issues or bugs, please report to: [jordan_lawson@brown.edu](mailto:jordan_lawson@brown.edu)